topofocus/active-orient/README.md

  ```

-»M« is the REST::Model-Class itself, a constant pointing to the class-definition.
+»M« is the REST::Model-Class itself, a constant pointing to the class-definition of the ruby-class.
 Its a shortcut for »REST::Model::{Classname}.
+It is reused if present, thus one can define methods just
+as in ActiveRecord/Rails.

 If a schema is used, properties can be created and retrieved as well
  ```ruby